gruntjs/grunt-docs/Configuring-tasks.md

 ### Files Array Format
 This form supports multiple src-dest mappings per-target, while also allowing extra properties for each src-dest mapping.

+If the `nonull` property is set, `src` patterns will be retained even if they fail to match files.

 ```js
 grunt.initConfig({
   concat: {